-Public Finance Management - strengthening the financial position of municipalities through better capacity to plan, finance and manage infrastructure investments and the provision of public services.
+Public Finance Management strengthening the financial position of municipalities through better capacity to plan, finance and manage infrastructure investments and the provision of public services.

-Municipal Infrastructure - improved planning and access to infrastructure services for development investment, effective and efficient service delivery, and sustainable growth.
+Municipal Infrastructure improved planning and access to infrastructure services for development investment, effective and efficient service delivery, and sustainable growth.

+Private Sector Development

-Component - Address obstacles to doing business in the district by improving the regulatory environment and supporting skills development; greater investment in and growth of Small and Medium Enterprises, leading to increased employment.
+Component - Address obstacles

+to doing business in the district

+skills development; greater investment in and growth of Small and Medium Enterprises, leading to increased employment.